-Should a national team athlete wish to request exemption from a mandatory event, an Event Exemption Request Form is posted HERE.
+Should a national squad or team athlete wish to request exemption from a mandatory event, an Event Exemption Request Form is posted HERE.

 Many squash competitions are ‘open’, where players are eligible to enter directly.
 There are, however, a good number of elite level nation vs nation or limited entry competitions where the respective national squash federation controls the entry.
 In such cases, Squash Canada develops selection criteria in order to determine which players will represent Canada.
 The following table reflects those competitions and the status of selection criteria and related information.